 But for many long-time agents, those early ways of doing business left a lasting impression of how not to do the deal.

-The more successful have adopted the changing technology, trading the carbon copy for the fax machine and endless emails for the end-to-end digital transaction management software.
+The more successful real estate agents and brokers have adopted the changing technology, trading the carbon copy for the fax machine and endless emails for the complete digital transaction management software.
 Their tech adoption has given them an advantage in facing today’s pandemic.

 Recently, agents, brokers, trainers and integration partners pondered the long-term impact COVID-19 will have on real estate.
 From the virtual listing presentation and weekly internal meeting to the transaction and closing, dotloop identifies their top eight predictions here.